Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Experimental Details

 \section{Experimental Details}

-In this section we describe the experimental apparatus: at first, the mechanical and optical setup and, then, the electronics needed to power the wires and to reveal and analyze the detector signal.
+The experimental apparatus consists of two independent subsystems.
+The first one is the mechanical and optical setup necessary to support the wires and to collect the emitted light.
+The second one consists of the electronics required to energize the wires and to reveal and analyze the detector signal.